 Building meaningful connections can positively impact children’s academic performance, social relationships, and overall well-being.
 Mental health is a complex issue, and there is no one solution that works for every child.
-But in your teaching job there are a variety of strategies you can use to make meaningful connections and promote positive mental health in the classroom.
+But in teaching, you can use several strategies to make meaningful connections and promote positive mental health in the classroom.

 One of the most effective ways to promote meaningful connections in the classroom is to encourage collaboration among students.
 Collaboration provides opportunities for children to build relationships, develop social skills, and create a sense of community in the classroom.
-When children work together on projects, assignments, or other activities, they can learn to respect and appreciate each other’s unique skills and abilities.
+When children work together on projects or other activities, they can learn to respect and appreciate each other’s unique skills.
 This can help to create a positive and supportive environment where children feel valued and appreciated.

 Foster open communication